Post summary: A locals guide to where to find the best fall foliage in New York State and when to see the best fall colors

 How To find Hidden Gems and Secret Hiking Trails

 Fall in New York State starts in late September and lasts until early November.
-But the best time to see peak fall foliage heavily depends on the weather and time of year.
+However, the best time to see peak fall foliage heavily depends on the weather and time of year.
 And it changes depending on what region of New York you’re visiting.

 - Adirondacks: Late September